Car Insurance After Death of Owner: How to Handle Deceased Policyholder's Policy

 Does Coverage Continue After the Policyholder Dies?

 Yes — at least temporarily.
 Car insurance does not automatically cancel the moment a policyholder passes away.
-Most policies remain active for a grace period, often around 30 days, giving families time to arrange their affairs.
-However, this continuation is not indefinite, and the exact grace period depends on the insurer and your state's regulations.
+Most policies remain active for a grace period of 30 to 90 days (varying by state and insurer), giving families time to arrange their affairs.
+During this grace period, any authorized drivers can continue using the vehicle with full coverage, and new claims can still be filed if the vehicle sustains damage.

 Don't Assume Coverage Lasts Forever